 T.M.
 Glass: The Audible Language of Flowers

 “T.M.
-Glass: The Audible Language of Flowers” OCADU, Onsite Gallery Object Loans from: Royal Ontario Museum of Art, Art Gallery of Ontario & Gardiner Museum Vertu founder, Jennifer Franks, is currently the Art & Design Historian for the exhibition “T.M.
-Glass: The Audible Language of Flowers”, opened by The Duchess of York at the Ontario College of Art & Design’s Onsite Gallery in Toronto on May 8, 2019.
-This current exhibition celebrates a contemporary Canadian digital painter & sculptor, whose work incorporates royal British & Indian decorative arts & garden specimens.
-Accompanying works on loan include fine & decorative art from: the Royal Ontario Museum, Art Gallery of Ontario, & the Gardiner Museum, possibly the first time all three institutions have exhibited together.
-Visitors will also hear “music” of plants devised by a collaboration between the artist & internationally celebrated composer Bob Ezrin, known for works with Lou Reed, Alice Cooper, Kiss, & Pink Floyd etc.
+Glass: The Audible Language of Flowers” OCADU, Onsite Gallery Object Loans from: Royal Ontario Museum of Art, Art Gallery of Ontario & Gardiner Museum Vertu founder, Jennifer Franks, is currently the Art and Design Historian for the exhibition “T.M.
+Glass: The Audible Language of Flowers”, opened by The Duchess of York at the Ontario College of Art and Design’s (OCAD University) Onsite Gallery in Toronto on May 8, 2019.
+This current exhibition celebrates a contemporary Canadian digital painter and sculptor, whose work incorporates royal British and Indian decorative arts and garden specimens.
+Accompanying works on loan include fine and decorative art from: the Royal Ontario Museum, Art Gallery of Ontario, and the Gardiner Museum, possibly the first time all three institutions have exhibited together.
+Visitors will also hear “music” of plants devised by a collaboration between the artist and internationally celebrated composer Bob Ezrin, known for works with Lou Reed, Alice Cooper, Kiss, and Pink Floyd etc.